 He noted that sheep lovers will still be able to watch sheep-shearing demonstrations at Auckland's Queens Wharf during the rugby tournament.

-Yet even as the sheep furor was dying down this week, a second controversy was gathering pace.
+Yet even as the sheep furor was dying down Wednesday, a second controversy gathered pace.

-The ad featured former team captain Sean Fitzpatrick congratulating fellow New Zealanders for "selflessly stepping out into the bed chambers of this fine country, throwing aside your natural instincts, and your lacy lingerie, standing proudly in your flannelette pajamas and whispering 'I love you, New Zealand.'"
+The ad features former team captain Sean Fitzpatrick congratulating fellow New Zealanders for "selflessly stepping out into the bed chambers of this fine country, throwing aside your natural instincts, and your lacy lingerie, standing proudly in your flannelette pajamas and whispering 'I love you, New Zealand."

-The campaign swiftly prompted scorn, with a YouTube video of the ad drawing comments including "Thanks for making us a laughingstock" and "Abstain from Telecom."
+The campaign has swiftly prompted scorn, with a YouTube video of the ad drawing comments including "Thanks for making us a laughing stock" and "Abstain from Telecom."

-Telecom spokesman Mark Watts said the campaign was aimed at "getting people talking, thinking, laughing, and stirring up some noise and color."
+Telecom spokesman Mark Watts said the campaign is aimed at "getting people talking, thinking, laughing, and stirring up some noise and color."

 Tom Agee, a senior lecturer in marketing at the University of Auckland, said there's plenty to celebrate at the World Cup without promoters needing to try so hard for publicity.
 The All Blacks are a great team, he said, and New Zealand is a wonderful country with plenty to offer visitors.
 There's simply no need, he said, to resort to novelty ideas that could harm the country's image.

 "It's a dumb idea," Agee said.
 "I just don't think we need to do stuff like this."